 - She has eaten two big pizzas and is still hungry.

-Adverbs are also formed from other parts of speech such as noun (accident)and verb (hurry), and from present participle (frightening).
+Adverbs are also formed from other parts of speech such as noun (accident), verb (hurry), adjective (bad) and from present participle (frightening).

 - Nick hurried to answer the telephone.
 (Verb)